ArmandDS/news_category/README.md

-# news_category
+# News Category
-News Category Kaggle
+News Category Dataset
+Identify the type of news based on headlines and short descriptions